graphql/composite-schemas-spec/spec/Spec.md

 The GraphQL Specification Project has evolved and may continue to evolve in future editions of this specification.
 Previous editions of the GraphQL specification can be found at permalinks that match their release tag.
 The latest working draft release can be found at https://spec.graphql.org/draft.

-**Copyright Notice**
+**Copyright notice**

-Copyright © 2019-present, GraphQL contributors
+Copyright © 2023-present, GraphQL contributors

 THESE MATERIALS ARE PROVIDED “AS IS”.
 The parties expressly disclaim any warranties (express, implied, or otherwise), including implied warranties of